MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 OK, now we have to update the content of this request.
 It is super easy to write codes with gRPC, since everything is strongly typed, so we will have the autocomplete feature from Visual Studio Code.
-We have to change this asterisk to ampersand, because we want to obtain the address of this request object.
+We have to change this asterisk `*pb.CreateUserRequest` to ampersand, because we want to obtain the address of this request object.

 ```go
 req: &pb.CreateUserRequest{